quentinmdl/rest-api-movies/README.md

 #### Postman

-Download and implement `Movies.postman_collection.json` in Postman to test the API.
+Download and implement in Postman folder : `movies.postman.json` file in Postman to test the API.

-- `Movies.postman_collection.json`
+- `Postman/movies.postman.json`

 ### Utilities